The Beautiful and Damned: Critical reception

-For his second novel, The Beautiful and Damned, F. Scott Fitzgerald discarded the trappings of collegiate bildungsromans as epitomized in his preceding novel This Side of Paradise and crafted an "ironical-pessimistic" [sic] novel more in the style of Thomas Hardy's literary realism.
-Expecting more of the carefree gaiety of This Side of Paradise, the relentless pessimism of his second novel surprised several critics and prompted much comment.
+The novel's critical response proved mixed.
+As Fitzgerald discarded the trappings of collegiate bildungsromans as epitomized in his debut work and crafted an "ironical-pessimistic" [sic] novel in the style of Thomas Hardy's literary realism, the bleak pessimism of his second novel surprised critics who expected more of the carefree gaiety of This Side of Paradise.
 Critic Louise Field of The New York Times asserted that The Beautiful and Damned showed Fitzgerald to be talented but too pessimistic.
-Critic Fanny Butcher likewise lamented that Fitzgerald had traded the bubbly giddiness of This Side of Paradise for a dourness which plumbed "the bitter dregs of reality."
+Fanny Butcher—who hailed the author's debut novel as a "flaming skyrocket"—likewise lamented that Fitzgerald had traded the bubbly giddiness of This Side of Paradise for "the bitter dregs of reality."

-With the publication of his sophomore effort, more perceptive critics discerned an evolution in the craftmanship of Fitzgerald's prose and structure.
-Whereas This Side of Paradise featured unrefined prose and a chaotic structure, The Beautiful and Damned displayed a superior form and construction as well as an awakened literary consciousness.
+With his sophomore effort's publication, more perceptive critics discerned an evolution in the craftmanship of Fitzgerald's prose and structure.
+Whereas This Side of Paradise featured unrefined prose and a chaotic structure, The Beautiful and Damned displayed a superior form as well as an awakened literary consciousness.
 Paul Rosenfeld commented that certain passages in Fitzgerald's second novel rivaled D. H. Lawrence in their artistry.
-Remarking on Fitzgerald's improved prose and structural craftsmanship, critic H. L. Mencken wrote in his The Smart Set review, "There are a hundred signs in it of serious purpose and unquestionable skill.
+Remarking on these improvements, H. L. Mencken wrote in his The Smart Set review, "There are a hundred signs in it of serious purpose and unquestionable skill.
 Even in its defects there is proof of hard striving.
 Fitzgerald ceases to be a wunderkind, and begins to come into his maturity".